About

-Valentine is a former member of the Virginia House of Delegates (2006-2010), representing the city of Lynchburg and parts of Amherst County, and served on House Transportation, Courts of Justice and Science & Technology committees.
-Her public policy priorities included transportation, economic development, education, and ethics.
-She led bipartisan efforts to invest in intercity passenger rail service for the first time in Virginia’s history, expand clean energy, and create transparent government through initiatives in redistricting reform and campaign finance.
+Shannon is a former member of the Virginia House of Delegates representing the city of Lynchburg and parts of Amherst County, and served on House Transportation, Courts of Justice, and Science & Technology committees.
+Her public policy priorities included economic development, transportation, education, health and ethics.
+She led the bipartisan legislative effort to invest in intercity passenger rail service for the first time in Virginia’s history, established tools for economic expansion, and created the first comprehensive study of autism in the Commonwealth.

 Key Accomplishments

-Valentine was a founding member and first President of OneVirginia2021 Foundation, a multi-partisan movement advocating for redistricting reform in Virginia (2013-2017).
-She was named Transportation Woman of the Year in 2017 and 2021 by WTS Central Virginia, awarded the inaugural Covington-Richards Legislative Achievement Award by Virginians for High Speed Rail, and named the 2020 Distinguished Public Official Award by the Virginia Transit Association.
-She has been honored with the Humanitarian Award by the Virginia Center for Inclusive Communities; Democracy in Action Award by the League of Women Voters; Freedom Fighter Award by the NAACP; Woman of the Year in Government by the YWCA; and the Commonwealth Autism Services Award.
-Valentine received an honorary doctorate in law from the Virginia University of Lynchburg (HBCU) and an honorary doctorate in rocket science from NASA.
+Shannon was named Transportation Woman of the Year in 2021 and 2017 by Women in Transportation International (Central Virginia), awarded the inaugural Covington-Richards Legislative Achievement Award by Virginians for High Speed Rail, and named the 2020 Distinguished Public Official Award by the Virginia Transit Association.
+She was a founding member and first President of OneVirginia2021 Foundation.
+Shannon has been honored with the Humanitarian Award by the Virginia Center for Inclusive Communities; Democracy in Action Award by the League of Women Voters; Freedom Fighter Award by the NAACP; Distinguished Woman of the Year in Government by the YWCA; and the Commonwealth Autism Services Award.

 Education

-Valentine received her bachelor’s in Economics from the University of Virginia in 1981.
-She graduated from the Sorensen Institute for Political Leadership at UVA (2005), and completed Education for Ministry, a four-year program through the Sewanee University School of Theology (2000).
+Shannon received her BA in Economics from the University of Virginia (1981), elected Phi Beta Kappa.
+She graduated from the Sorensen Institute for Political Leadership at UVA (2005), and completed Education for Ministry, a four-year certification through the Sewanee University School of Theology (2000).
+Valentine received an honorary doctorate in law from the Virginia University of Lynchburg (HBCU), and an honorary doctorate in rocket science from NASA and Virginia Space Authority.

 Personal Background

-Valentine is married to Dr. Michael Valentine and has three children, Catherine, Jack, and Brooke.
+Shannon is married to Dr. Michael Valentine and has three children, Catherine (Zack), Jack, and Brooke.
+Today, Shannon serves on the Batten School of Leadership and Public Policy Advisory Board at UVA and is a fledgling writer.